 The incidence of severe congenital neutropenia is estimated to be 1 in 200,000 individuals.

-Severe congenital neutropenia can result from mutations in one of many different genes.
+Severe congenital neutropenia can result from variants (also known as mutations) in one of many different genes.
 These genes play a role in the maturation and function of neutrophils, which are cells produced by the bone marrow.
-Neutrophils secrete immune molecules and ingest and break down foreign invaders.
+Neutrophils surround foreign invaders and break them down.
+These cells also release substances, some of which break down foreign invaders and others of which strengthen the immune response.

-Gene mutations that cause severe congenital neutropenia lead to the production of neutrophils that die off quickly or do not function properly.
-Some gene mutations result in unstable proteins that build up in neutrophils, leading to cell death.
-Other gene mutations result in proteins that impair the maturation or function of neutrophils, preventing these cells from responding appropriately to immune signals.
+Gene variants that cause severe congenital neutropenia lead to the production of neutrophils that die off quickly or do not function as they should.
+Some gene variants result in the production of unstable proteins that build up in neutrophils, leading to cell death.
+Other gene variants result in the production of abnormal proteins that prevent neutrophils from developing or functioning properly, which limits the cells' ability to respond appropriately to immune signals.

-About half of all cases of severe congenital neutropenia are caused by mutations in the ELANE gene.
-Another 10 percent are caused by mutations in the HAX1 gene.
-The other genes each account for only a small percentage of all cases of this condition.
+About half of all cases of severe congenital neutropenia are caused by variants in the ELANE gene.
+Another 10 percent are caused by variants in the HAX1 gene.
+The other associated genes each account for only a small percentage of all cases of this condition.
 In about one-third of people with severe congenital neutropenia, the cause of the disorder is unknown.

 Most cases of severe congenital neutropenia are classified as sporadic and occur in people with no apparent history of the disorder in their family.
 Some of these cases are associated with changes in specific genes; however in some cases the cause of the disorder is unknown.

-When severe congenital neutropenia is caused by mutations in the ELANE gene, it is inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
-Mutations in a few other genes that cause this condition are also inherited in an autosomal dominant pattern.
+When severe congenital neutropenia is caused by variants in the ELANE gene, it is inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
+Variants in a few other genes that cause this condition are also inherited in an autosomal dominant pattern.

-When severe congenital neutropenia is caused by mutations in the HAX1 gene, it is inherited in an autosomal recessive pattern, which means both copies of the gene in each cell have mutations.
-The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.
-Many cases of this condition are caused by genetic mutations that are inherited in an autosomal recessive pattern.
+When severe congenital neutropenia is caused by variants in the HAX1 gene, it is inherited in an autosomal recessive pattern, which means both copies of the gene in each cell have variants.
+The parents of an individual with an autosomal recessive condition each carry one copy of the altered gene, but they typically do not show signs and symptoms of the condition.
+Many cases of this condition are caused by genetic variants that are inherited in an autosomal recessive pattern.

 Other Names for This Condition